IsVir/mosquitto-auth-plugin-docker/README.md

-# Mosquitto with auth-plug.so
+# Mosquitto with auth plugin (auth-plug.so)

-Dockerfile for building docker image with mosquitto & mosquitto auth plugin
+Dockerfile for building docker image with mosquitto (mqtt server) & auth plugin

-## Supprted storages:
+## Suppoxsrted storages:

 * PostgreSQL